Study Abroad

 Students who wish to have transfer courses from study abroad programs considered for Economics major/course credit will take one of the following actions, depending on whether the course is taken through UCEAP or a non-UCEAP independent program.
 Students are strongly encouraged to follow these procedures prior to their study abroad experience.

 NOTE: Effective Fall 2022, upper division core courses are not eligible to be satisfied with study abroad courses.
 Core courses include intermediate economic theory (ECON 100A, ECON 100B, ECON 101A, ECON 101B) and econometrics (ECON 140, ECON 141).
 Study abroad courses are only eligible to satisfy upper-division electives.
 University of California courses are eligible to satisfy upper-division core requirements but must be approved through a course equivalency review.
 Students who plan to take courses abroad and seek credit toward major requirements are encouraged to consult with an Economics Undergraduate Advisor before their program begins.
-Students may count no more than TWO upper division courses from outside the department, including study abroad courses, towards the Economics major requirements
+Students may count no more than TWO upper division courses fom outside the department, including study abroad courses, towards the Economics Major Requirements.

 If the course(s) is taken through the UC Education Abroad Program (UCEAP)...